codekraft-studio/generator-wordpress-theme/README.md

 npm install -g generator-wordpress-starter
 ```

-Then generate your new project:
+Create a new folder named as your project name, enter it, then generate your new project:

 ```bash
 yo wordpress-starter